 Note: You must submit all documents along with the reimbursement form using the online application.
 Any reimbursement request missing documentation will be returned to you for completion.

-- Copy of your current professional license
+- Give us a copy of your current professional license

 - Direct Deposit form and Study Materials (optional)

 For questions regarding the application process please email us at ContinuingEducation@theedfund.org.

 Please click on a question to expand and see the answer.

 The following are reimbursable items for the CE Reimbursement program:

 - Any training fees resulting in CEs (conferences, live simulcasts, webinars, seminars, in-person or online classes, symposiums, etc.).